Mu-Gee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This repo is about shell, permissions
+This directory is about shell, permissions